What is enterprise integration and why is it important?

 - Implement smart lifecycle management.
 Create ongoing management plans to support the enterprise integration strategy.
 Plans must include access control, change management processes, rules for extending integrations, management of system credentials, and data encryption.
 For hybrid deployments, lifecycle management must be able to push patches and upgrades to runtime engines whether on premise or in the cloud.

 - Drive continual improvements with analytics and predictive intelligence.
 Use integration activity analytics to draw insights from the flow of data across the business, lines of business, and endpoints.
-With increases in user-led integration, predictive intelligence can recognise integration patterns on usage across the organisation.
+With increases in user-led integration, predictive intelligence can recognize integration patterns on usage across the organization.